btjawa/i513600k-TUF_B660M_WIFI/README.md

 ![About](about.png)

-Current Version: macOS Sonoma 14.5 (23F79)
+Current Version: macOS Sequoia 15.0 (24A335)

-Current OC Version: 1.0.0 Release
+Current OC Version: 1.0.1 Release

 ## Hardware